dotnet/csharplang/proposals/improved-interpolated-strings.md

 // Is lowered to

 var tmp1 = CultureInfo.InvariantCulture;
-var builder = InterpolatedStringBuilder.Create(3, 2, tmp1);
+var handler = new DefaultInterpolatedStringHandler(3, 2, tmp1);
-builder.AppendFormatted(X);
+handler.AppendFormatted(X);
-builder.AppendLiteral(" = ");
+handler.AppendLiteral(" = ");
-builder.AppendFormatted(Y);
+handler.AppendFormatted(Y);
-var formatted = string.Format(tmp1, builder);
+var formatted = string.Format(tmp1, handler);
 ```

 The questions we need to answer:

 1. Do we like this pattern in general?
-2. Do we want to allow these arguments to come from after the builder parameter?
+2. Do we want to allow these arguments to come from after the handler parameter?
 Some existing patterns in the BCL, such as `Utf8Formatter`, put the value to be formatted _before_ the thing
 needed to format into.
 To fit in best with these patterns, we'd likely want to allow this, but we need to decide if this out-of-order evaluate is ok.

 _Answer_: